MdSaddamKazmi/CAP/README.md

 ** If you are directly checking this branch ,first deploy to sqlite by using command  "cds deploy --to sqlite:student.db"
 * use command "cds watch".Check the schoolstrength of a school record.
 * create a record of student and then check the record of school .
 It should have increased by 1
+* use CTRL+C in Terminal to stop the local server

 *** you can get more knowledge of services via the link : https://cap.cloud.sap/docs/node.js/core-services